The HVO Board of Directors provides essential guidance and oversight of the organization.

 Nancy Kelly has been the Executive Director of Health Volunteers Overseas since it was founded in 1986.
 Prior to that time, she worked for the National Council for International Health and served as a Maternal Child Health Worker with the Peace Corps in the Republic of Korea.
 Ms. Kelly received her BA in Asian Studies from the University of Virginia.
 Upon completion of her Peace Corps service, she pursued graduate studies at the Johns Hopkins Bloomberg School of Public Health earning a Master of Health Science degree in Maternal and Child Health.

-In addition to her responsibilities at Health Volunteers Overseas, Ms. Kelly serves as the Chair of the Board of Directors of the US section of Handicap International and Vice Chair of Global Impact’s Board of Directors.
-She also serves on the Open Board of the International Society for Prosthetics and Orthotics and is the President of the Board of Friends of Korea.
+In addition to her responsibilities at Health Volunteers Overseas, Ms. Kelly serves as the Chair of the Board of Directors of the US section of Humanity and Inclusion and Vice Chair of Global Impact’s Board of Directors.
+She also serves on the Open Board of the International Society for Prosthetics and Orthotics and is the Vice President of the Board of Friends of Korea.

 In 1998, Ms. Kelly was inducted into Delta Omega (Alpha Chapter) Honorary Public Health Society in recognition of her role in the founding of Health Volunteers Overseas.
 In 2012, Ms. Kelly was inducted as an Honorary Fellow of the International College of Dentists and awarded an honorary membership in the American Dental Association for her contributions to the advancement of dentistry in global health.

-Stephanie Murphy serves as the Chief Financial Officer for the Air-Conditioning, Heating, & Refrigeration Institute in Arlington, VA, a non-profit trade association representing manufacturers of air-conditioning, heating and commercial refrigeration equipment.
+Stephanie Murphy is a Financial Planner with ClearLogic Financial in Reston,VA.
 Ms. Murphy holds a Masters Degree in Public Administration with a concentration in Non-Profit Management from George Mason University, where she was also awarded her BS in Accounting.
+From 2007 to 2018, Ms. Murphy served as the Chief Financial Officer for a national trade association.
 From 2000 to 2004, Ms. Murphy was Chief Financial Officer for Global Impact, a federation of America’s leading humanitarian agencies.
 HVO is a member of Global Impact and participates in national, state and local work-place giving campaigns through this strategic alliance.
 Prior to her tenure with Global Impact, Ms. Murphy served as Vice President of Finance and Administration for the National Parks Conservation Association and as the Director of Finance for the East Coast Migrant Head Start Project.
 She has also served as Audit Manager and Senior Accountant for a major public accounting firm.

 After earning her diploma from St. Anne’s Hospital School of Nursing, a BSN from Catholic University, and a MPH from the University of Pittsburgh, Ms. Plotnick joined the Public Health Service in 1959.
 In that service, as a community health and maternal/child specialist, she held various national positions and accepted special international assignments with the World Health Organization.
 In 1992, the Surgeon General of the Public Health Service selected Rear Admiral Plotnick as the Chief Nurse Officer and Assistant Surgeon General.
 In her capacity as Chief Nurse, she was the principal advisor to the government on nursing affairs.
 Following her retirement as Assistant Surgeon General, Chief Nurse of the U.S. Public Health Service in 1996, she worked for 11 years as the Administrative Consultant to the New Jersey Collaborative Center for Nursing and as a part-time Visiting Professor at Rutgers College of Nursing.